Short-term tourist rentals

 If you have any questions, please contact the Corporation de l’industrie touristique du Québec (CITQ).

 Are these rentals subject to rules or regulations?

-To rent accommodations to tourists in Montréal for 31 days or fewer, you need an establishment number, and, if applicable, a classification certificate issued by the Corporation de l’Industrie Touristique du Québec (CITQ).
-This certificate, which is issued in banner format, states the name of the accommodation, its category and its classification.
+To rent accommodations to tourists in Montréal for 31 days or fewer, you need a classification certificate issued by the Corporation de l’Industrie Touristique du Québec (CITQ).

 As of May 1, 2020, you must put your establishment number on any advertisement to rent your space, whether online or offline.

 In order to complete your application for an attestation from the CITQ, you must provide a notice of compliance - tourist accommodation establishment (Avis de conformité - Établissement d’hébergement touristique) signed by the municipality.
 This form is available on the CITQ Web site.